 Origins & Mission

-The Collaborative Center for Clinical Epidemiology and Outcomes Research (CLEO) was founded in 2011 under the auspices of the 1st and 2nd Pediatric Department of the National and Kapodistrian University of Athens, thanks to a grant from the Stavros Niarchos Foundation.
-CLEO’s vision is to improve patient safety and the quality healthcare services provided by Greek hospitals, with emphasis on the prevention of hospital acquired infections and the judicious use of antibiotics.
-CLEO is operating as an Urban Non-Profit Company since October 2014.
+The Center for Clinical Epidemiology and Outcomes Research (CLEO) was founded in 2011 under the auspices of the 1st and 2nd Pediatric Department of the National and Kapodistrian University of Athens, thanks to a grant from the Stavros Niarchos Foundation.
+CLEO’s vision is to improve patient safety and the quality healthcare services.
+It is dedicated to disease prevention & control, through research, education and tailored-interventions that strengthen the Greek health system.
+CLEO is operating as an non-governmental, non-profit organisation since October 2014.

 From July 2012 through December 2015, CLEO implemented research and evaluation activities aimed at the prevention of hospital acquired infections and the judicious use of antibiotics in two tertiary Children’s Hospitals of Athens, “Aghia Sophia” and “Panagiotis and Aglaia Kyriakou”.
 Specifically, this work focused on the design and implementation of educational interventions on appropriate practices to improve the quality of the health services and increase the adoption of internationally established guidelines on daily clinical practice.
 The CLEO research team collaborated with specialized teaching, research, medical-nursing and administrative personnel, both from Greece and abroad, to design and implement these interventions, and to determine their effectiveness.

 The encouraging results of the program generated optimism for the possibility of controlling and preventing hospital acquired infections and, consequently, for patient health outcomes.
-The success of this program, along with the increasingly recognized understanding that hospital acquired infections are largely preventable, has attracted the interest of a number of health organizations that plan to participate in the program’s expansion.
-Since January 2016, CLEO has expanded its field of action, to include a wider range of pediatric hospitals as well as adult hospitals all over Greece, to the following activities:
+The success of this program, along with the increasingly recognized understanding that hospital acquired infections are largely preventable, attracted the interest of a number of health organizations that wished to support the program’s expansion.
+From January 2016 to December 2019, through the PHIG project, CLEO expanded its field of action, to include a wider range of pediatric hospitals as well as adult hospitals all over Greece, with the following activities: